 Before you can jump into the latest last-person-standing shooter, you’ll have to fight through a hefty update for the game, even if you’re an existing player.
 It’s comically smaller for current players at 15GB to 20GB, depending on whether you’re playing on PC, PS4, or Xbox One, but the download size is no laughing matter for those who haven’t already played Modern Warfare.
 Prepare yourself for a giant download between 80GB and 100GB.
 We’ll see you online tomorrow (or next week)!

 Once you’re in, there’s quite a bit to learn.
 Warzone includes the best aspects of other popular battle royale games, but with some unique twists and a Call of Duty spin on the genre.
-In this guide, we’re going to walk you through some essential tips and tricks to ensure you hit the battlefield running and can keep up with the competition.
+In this guide, we’ll walk you through some essential tips and tricks to ensure you hit the battlefield running and can keep up with the competition.

-Call of Duty’s new take on the rapidly successful battle royale genre isn’t all that different to something like PlayerUnknown’s Battlegrounds.
-It’s a some-verus-many scenario, but it’s ever so slightly less realistic.
+Call of Duty’s new take on the rapidly successful battle royale genre isn’t all that different from something like PlayerUnknown’s Battlegrounds.
+It’s a some-versus-many scenario, but it’s ever so slightly less realistic.
 Players can be brought back from the dead, and you can buy ammo and other perks from buy boxes scattered across the land, taking popular elements from Fortnite and Apex Legends.